 top of page

-Declutter Challenge 2023 - Day 21 - A Few Last Things
+Declutter Challenge 2024 - Day 21 - A Few Last Things

-Welcome to Day 21 and the final day of the Declutter Challenge. it once seemed so far away.
-And now we are just about done!!!
+Welcome to Day 21 and the final day of the Declutter Challenge.

-As I stand here in the afternoon light, I see all the clean surfaces and feel a huge weight off my shoulders.
-I did this challenge last year and remember feeling so…clear.
 Not only have we been decluttering our sewing rooms but we have been decluttering our minds.

 There remain a couple more things to do.
-The first is to follow through with your boxes.

-If you are part of a guild, donations will be easier.
+If you are part of a guild, donations may be easier.
 There might be particular projects or new quilters you might want to assist.
 Or there might be a donation table.
 If you are not part of a guild, share the items with your online friends.
-As I mentioned my TMQG is having a garage sale at the end of the month that mine extras will be going to.
+As I mentioned my TMQG is having a garage sale at the end of the month that my extras will be going to.

 For the items that you want to sell, you’ll need to figure out what platform you want to sell them on, take the necessary photos, write descriptions, decide on a price and shipping costs.
 Once you know how much effort it will take, some items might move to the donation list.

-Next you need to cull all your excess boxes, bags and containers.
+The last task is to cull all your excess boxes, bags and containers.

 Bags might be cloth or plastic.
 Again, try and eliminate the sizes that are less useful.